*This post may contain affiliate links for which I earn commissions.*

 3. Helps The Environment

 Reduce your carbon footprint.
-As mentioned previously fresh produce is often transported over great distances to get to your local grocery store so if you grow your own you will be doing your part in reducing damaging carbon emissions and helping to keep the atmosphere a little cleaner.
+As mentioned previously fresh produce is often transported over great distances to get to your local grocery store.
+So, if you grow your own you will be doing your part in reducing damaging carbon emissions and helping to keep the atmosphere a little cleaner.

 You may think that one person can’t make that much difference, but just imagine if you and all your neighbors grew some of your own food and perhaps even traded excesses with each other.